saumyaariyawansha/Python_Project/README.md

 Before conducting the analysis, I carefully prepared the dataset to ensure accuracy and consistency.

-* Job posted date was converted from string to datetime format for easy extraction and/or filtering of data by year, month, day.
+* Job posted date was converted from string to datetime format for easy extraction and filtering of data by year, month, day.
-* if present, Job skills data is converted from string to a list format which is easily usable for future analysis.
+* Job skills data is converted from string to a list format which was easily usable for further analysis.

 # Background

 * Through this project I was keen on finding answers for below questions:

     * 1. What are the most demanded skills for the top 3 most popular data roles?
+    * 2. How are in-demand skills trending for Data Analysts?
+    * 3. How well do jobs and skills pay for Data Analysts?
+    * 4. What is the most optimal skill to learn for Data Analysts?

 # The Analysis

 ## 1. What are the most demanded skills for the top 3 most popular data roles?
-## 2. How are in-demand skills trending for Data Analysts?
-## 3. How well do jobs and skills pay for Data Analysts?
-## 4. What is the most optimal skill to learn for Data Analysts?

 To do this, first I filtered out the most popular job titles among all the data job roles and then get the top 5 skills required for each of the job roles.
 This query can be used as a highlight as for which skills to focus more when applying for each of these specific job title.